 If you’re wondering what to have for breakfast, oatmeal and granola are a great place to start.
 Oats are filling and full of fiber.
 Make it even healthier and tastier by adding some kind of nut butter or fruit.

 Rice / Noodles / Pasta

 It’s important to have carbs in your diet to keep your energy levels high.
-Personally, I really enjoy Asian-style noodles or rice pastas because they’re lighter and don’t make you feel sluggish like wheat pasta does.
+Personally, I really enjoy Asian-style noodles or rice pasta because they’re lighter and don’t make you feel sluggish like wheat pasta does.

 If you’re a big bread eater, it’s important to find a vegan alternative to the kind of bread you like so you don’t feel horrible cravings.
-PETA put up a comprehensive list of mainstream brands that sell vegan breads, so that’s a great place to start.
+PETA put up a comprehensive list of mainstream brands that sell vegan bread, so that’s a great place to start.
 I love bagels myself, so finding out that Thomas’ Bagels were vegan was very exciting for me.

 Coconut Milk / Rice Milk / Hemp Milk / Soy Milk